ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

     Interpretation:

-    As an be seen from the model, all 3 variables’ coefficients (Garage.Area, Gr.Liv.Area, and Total.Bsmt.SF) have a p-value that is less than 0.05 which means that they are all significant and should not be removed.

-    Moreover, the adjusted R2 is quite high.
+    As can be seen from the model, all 3 variables’ coefficients (Garage.Area, Gr.Liv.Area, and Total.Bsmt.SF) have a p-value lower than 0.05 which means that they are all significant and should remain in the model.
+Moreover, the adjusted R2 of the model is quite high, which is a good sign.

 ``` r
 #b.
 Plotting regression model